kstolen0/kstolen0.github.io/_posts/2024-08-07-get-started-with-aws-tf-01.md

 In the next post we will update our EC2 instance to build and run a web server that can be accessed from any web browser.

+[See here](https://github.com/kstolen0/getting-started-with-aws-tf/tree/post-1) for the final code output from this post.

 ## Bonus Step!

 In order to both ping and ssh into our EC2 instance we created a custom security rule that allowed any kind of connection from our public ip address to the EC2 instance.